-FAA suggests reading the 2012-2013 FACE Handbook to become familiar with the AIS progam to see if it is a right fit for you.
+FAA suggests reading the 2013-14 FACE Handbook to become familiar with the AIS program to see if it is a right fit for you.
 In order to become an eligible artist for the Artist-in-Schools program, the following criteria must be met:

-- Artist must complete the four classes from a Teaching Artist Training Session.
-These sessions are offered once each fall and spring.
-Please know that all four classes must be attended in order to receive certification.
+- Artist must complete a Teaching Artist Academy.
+These sessions are currently offered once each fall and spring.
+Please know that all sessions must be attended in order to receive certification.

 - Artist must submit all application materials.

 - Artist must schedule interview with the FAA education coordinator.

 The dates for the next Fairbanks Teaching Artist Academy are TBA

 *Participants must attend entirety of the Teaching Artist Academy to receive completion certificate & become eligible for participation in the AIS program.

 * Professional development for area artists to qualify for Alaska State Teaching Artist status.
 This will be a lively and informative series of hands-on presentations by expert teachers and administrators who will share knowledge, skills and techniques.
 A certificate will be awarded on completion of the course to equip you to work effectively in Fairbanks classrooms and beyond.